-Using Area you can draw escalators, moving lines, stairs, revolving doors.
-Area can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.
+Using pedestrian Nodes you can draw stairs and revolving doors.
+Nodes can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.

-There are two markup shapes you can use to draw areas in pedestrian models:
+There are two markup shapes you can use to draw nodes in pedestrian models:

-Use Polygonal area when your area has complex form.
-If your area is rectangular, use Rectangular area instead.
+Use Polygonal node when your node has complex form.
+If your node is rectangular, use Rectangular node instead.

 You can add Attractors inside an area.
-Attractor allows controlling pedestrians location inside an area.
-If the area defines the destination of the pedestrian movement (is referred by PedGoTo), attractors define exact target points inside the area.
-If the area defines the pedestrians waiting location (is referred by PedWait), attractors define exact points where pedestrians will wait inside the area.
+Attractor allows controlling pedestrians location inside a node.
+If the node defines the destination of the pedestrian movement (is referred by PedGoTo), attractors define exact target points inside the node.
+If the node defines the pedestrians waiting location (is referred by PedWait), attractors define exact points where pedestrians will wait inside the node.

 Escalator Group.
 Animation shape for a group of parallel escalators implemented as individual elements.
 It is comprised of one or several Escalator elements.
 Escalator element enables you to set the movement direction for a specific escalator in the group as well as perform other tasks dynamically at runtime using the element’s functions (turn the escalator on/off, change its speed, etc.).
 To simulate how pedestrians are transported by escalators, you insert the PedEscalator Pedestrian Library block into the flowchart.

 Elevator.
 Animation shape for an elevator used by pedestrians in pedestrian simulation models.
 To simulate how pedestrians are transported by an elevator, insert the PedElevator block into the flowchart.